centuryglass/IntraPaint/doc/stable_diffusion_setup.md

 1. Start the Stable Diffusion WebUI.
 On the same computer running the WebUI, open a web browser and navigate to (http://127.0.0.1:7860/) to access the web interface.
 2. Click the **"Extensions"** tab near the top of the window.
 Within the Extensions tab, click the **"Available"** tab on the next row down, and click the "Load from" button.
 A long list of extensions should load.
 3. In the search box just above the extension list, enter "Ultimate SD Upscale".
 An extension with that name should be listed, linking to (https://github.com/Coyote-A/ultimate-upscale-for-automatic1111.git).
 Click the "Install" button next to that option, and wait for it to finish processing.
 4. Once it finishes, restart the Stable Diffusion WebUI.
-TODO: CLEAN UP UPSCALE INTERFACE-FINISH EXPLAINING HERE
+When you open the [image scaling window](./menu_options.md#scale-image-window) and select "Advanced AI upscaling", you should now see a checkbox that you can use to enable the Ultimate SD Upscale script.

 #### ComfyUI installation